 Al Perry grew up on a farm in Northern Indiana and studied geology and business at Purdue University.
 He helped pay for college by photographing social events, and about 15 years ago became interested in nature photography.
 He recently took up cinematography, specializing in slow motion.
 Al maintains a gallery in McCutchanville, Indiana.
 Representative images for Al are best viewed on his Facebook page.

 Virginia is an accomplished freelance writer and lecturer, artist and photographer, with a passion for nature photography and writing.
-She travels the country with her husband David and their companion puppy Roxanne to take photos and gather fodder for her writing.
+She travels the country with her husband David to take photos and gather fodder for her writing.
 Virginia joined RMOWP in 2012 and writes a regular column for our newsletter.

 Originally a Los Angeles, California native, I quickly decided to leave the smog and congestion – which was prompted by the 1971 Sylmar earthquake.
 Living and traveling from state to state, I landed in the State of Arizona for 33 years.
 Twelve years ago, I retired from the Parker Unified School District, located in Parker, Arizona and moved to Pennsylvania.
 My extra -curricular activities, in Arizona, were wrapped around the 4-H organization where I served as a leader for 33 years and ran my own graphic design business.
 My resume now reads that I have served on many boards as president, vice president, newsletter editor and co-editor, program chairman and secretary.